LukaszPlawinski/DigiShop/README.md

 ### User stories:

 User will be able to browse and filter products by Category or be able to find them by name.
-In Product Detail Page there are more information such as: Features,color , model, description.
+In Product Detail Page there are more information such as: features, color , model, description.
-From there and after choosing quantity he can  add product to the cart.
+From there and after choosing quantity he can  add products to the cart.
 After authentication through loginn he will be able to purchase them and check his old orders.

 ### Acceptance Criteria: